Gregzeee/LifeStealZ/README.md

 LifeSteal is a lifesteal SMP plugin, that allows you to steal hearts from other players, when you kill them.
 If a player has no more hearts, he is eliminated.
 You can craft additional hearts or a revive crystal.
 With this crystal, you can bring back eliminated teammates.

+This LifestealZ fork adds the following features:
+- /heartbank - This command opens up a gui that shows how many hearts you have in your heartbank.
+I'm not sure whether you will be able to withdraw or deposit any hearts to it in the future.
+As of now the only way of getting hearts in your heartbank is by killing another player.

+- /heartshop - This command opens up a gui that shows multiple custom items with abilities that can help the player in combat.
+These items are only purchasable with the hearts inside your heartbank.

+- /upgrade/heartcap(Haven't decided on a command yet) - This fork will limit the amount of hearts the player can have when they first start out.
+Capped at 12 for example and they can upgrade their heart cap higher by running this command and paying a fee, completing a quest or anything else.

 LifeStealZ offers a great amount of admin tools and is highly customizable.
 You can change every message and change everything about the custom items.

 <br>